 Access to your personal information

 In most cases, you may have access to personal information that we hold about you.
 We will handle requests for access to your personal information in accordance with the Australian Privacy Principles.
-All requests for access to your personal information must be directed to the Privacy Officer by email or by writing to us at our postal address.
+All requests for access to your personal information must be directed to the Privacy Officer by email using the email address provided above or by writing to us at our postal address.
 We will deal with all requests for access to personal information as quickly as possible.
 Requests for a large amount of information, or information that is not currently in use, may require further time before a response can be given.
 We may charge you a fee for access if a cost is incurred by us in order to retrieve your information, but in no case will we charge you a fee for your application for access.

 In some cases, we may refuse to give you access to personal information that we hold about you.
 This may include circumstances where giving you access would: